Muuuchem/SeqEditor/README.md

 Chains can be deleted by clicking on chain once to highlight them, then clicking the button that says "delete chain" once you hover over it.

+Hover over Bonds (only works within the boxes that encapsulate bonding nucleotides) and Annotations to see information about where they are located and Notes associated with them.

 When editing text, you will see any bonds move along with the text, and as soon as you click away from the textbox, the text will realign with the numbering system.
 If bonds are glitchy and not connected (may happen when editing/deleting bonds and annotations, although I think I have mostly